Nation Broadcasting Corporation: Legislative franchise renewals

 On April 8, 1998, Republic Act No. 8623 renewed NBC its congressional franchise for another 25 years, The law granted NBC a franchise to construct, install, establish, operate and maintain for commercial purposes and in the public interest, radio and/or television broadcasting stations in the Philippines.
 On March 29, 2022, Philippine President Rodrigo Duterte signed Republic Act No. 11667, which renewed NBC another 25 years to perform the same obligations, but now includes clauses involving digital television transmission in the Philippines.

 Assets

 True Network

 True Network is a multimedia platform brand of NBC.
-Formerly known as an all-news/talk radio network Radyo5 ("Radyo Singko") which broadcasts on FM stations owned by NBC and operated by sister company TV5 Network, True Network broadcasts its flagship FM radio brand known as True FM and its pay television channel counterpart True TV (not to be confused with TruTV, an American pay TV channel).
+Formerly known as an all-news/talk radio network Radyo5 ("Radyo Singko") which broadcasts on FM stations owned by NBC and operated by sister company TV5 Network, True Network broadcasts its flagship FM radio brand known as True FM and its free-to-air television channel counterpart True TV (not to be confused with TruTV, an American pay TV channel).
+It can also be seen via Sulit TV and other DTT set-top boxes in Mega Manila since August 29, 2026 on channel 51.
 In addition, selected True Network programs are also aired on channels of TV5 (via RPTV) and Cignal TV (via One PH) as well as on podcasts.

 True Network is available on FM radio thru 105.9 FM in Metro Manila and selected provincial stations nationwide.